This post may contain affiliate links and we will earn a small commission if you make a purchase through these links.

 When you shop local you will always be shopping in season, and shopping in season saves you money.
 But at the grocery store you can buy strawberries or peaches in the dead of winter.

 Eating organic food when it is in season is one of the most affordable ways to go organic.
-Organic produce is infinitely more expensive than out of season than conventional produce.
+Organic produce is infinitely more expensive when out of season than conventional produce.

 I’m not going to lie, this might require some adjusting for you and your family.
 If you’re used to purchasing whatever your heart desires any time of year, this will no longer be the case when you eat in season.